The Tempered Finite Element Method: A simple numerical experiment

-As we can see on the Figure \ref{fig:L_effect}, the length of the band in 2D does not influence the value of the optimal $C$ for both the $L^2$ and $H^1$ errors.
+This strategy allows one to discriminate effects related to the first and second derivatives of the solution.\\ As we can see on the Figure \ref{fig:L_effect}, the length of the band in 2D does not influence the value of the optimal $C$ for both the $L^2$ and $H^1$ errors.
 This is in agreement with Theorem \ref{thm:FEM_modified_band_opt}.
 Additionally, if $C$ is chosen optimally, the error doesn't vary much with the band length.
 When $C$ is chosen too small and the solution presents locking, we observe that the error varies as $\sim \sqrt{L}$.
 Moreover, a shorter band results in a flatter profile of the curves around the minimum of the curve, indicating a plateau.
-Again, this plateau provides greater robustness in the choice of $C$, allowing for a wider range of acceptable values. \\

-In the 3D case, the area $S$ of the degenerate surface affects the choice of the optimal $C$, as illustrated in Figure \ref{fig:S_effect}.
+Again, this plateau provides greater robustness in the choice of $C$, allowing for a wider range of acceptable values. \\ In the 3D case, the area $S$ of the degenerate surface affects the choice of the optimal $C$, as illustrated in Figure \ref{fig:S_effect}.
 However, when $C$ is chosen optimally, the error exhibits minimal variation with respect to $S$.